 The self-guided hunts don’t include food or lodging.
 The fully-guided hunts do include food and lodging, and your lodging can range from a hotel, a 1,000 square foot modest home, a 3,000 square foot cabin, or even a fancy lodge.
 If you’re looking for a mint on your pillow at night and fancy steak dinners, please look elsewhere.
 99% of the money you spend with this outfitter is invested in the hunt, and we feel that’s the way it should be.
 If they have to get a last minute motel room for you so you can get on a monster buck, then so be it, in which case it might just have to be Subway subs for dinner.
 This is a real hunt, and they do everything they can to help you get on a good deer, even if that means eating PB&J and staying out all day.

-Whitetail tags (approx. $442.50) are applied for online or by phone.
-Non-residents must apply from April 1 through April 27, 2018, or apply by phone at 1-800-918-2877.
+Whitetail tags (approx. $442.50) are applied for online or by phone at 1-800-918-2877.
+Non-residents must apply in April.
 If successful, then you must also purchase a non-resident hunting license (approx. $97.50).
 Draw odds are historically very high for this either-sex tag (95% of this outfitter’s clients drew last year), and the outfitter will assist you with the draw.
 If unsuccessful, you receive a refund of your tag fee, and a preference point.
 You can also just purchase a preference point (approx. $26.50) to increase your chances in the draw THE FOLLOWING YEAR.

 If you want a crack at a Kansas mule deer, THEN AT THE SAME TIME YOU APPLY FOR THE WHITETAIL TAG, YOU MUST ALSO APPLY FOR THE MULEY STAMP.
 YOU MUST APPLY FOR EITHER MUZZLOADER OR BOW TO DRAW THE MULEY TAG (no rifles).
 We would suggest you do just that, as some mulies here die of old age!
 If you draw an archery or muzzleloader whitetail tag, and if you applied at the same time for the Mule Deer Stamp and drew that too, your whitetail archery or muzzleloader permit converts to an either-species/either-sex archery or muzzleloader permit.
 Preference points do not count toward this Mule Deer Stamp draw.
 If unsuccessful in the Mule Deer Stamp draw, you receive a refund and you will be issued the White-tailed Deer Archery or Muzzleloader Draw Permit.
 No rifle muley hunts, though, only rifle whitetails.
 BOTTOM LINE ON KANSAS: Excellent odds to draw rifle, bow or muzzleloader whitetail tag, and you MUST apply for a Mule Deer Stamp AT THE SAME TIME.
 If you draw the muley stamp, you can shoot either species!
 Home run!